 - Pinch of sugar.

 - 1 Tablespoon baking powder.

-Process all ingredients in KitchenAid mixer using the paddle, or in a food processor, or just use a fork in a large bowl.
+Process all ingredients in KitchenAid mixer using the paddle or in a food processor.
+If none of these devices are available, do it the old fashioned way–with a fork in a large bowl.
 Keep refrigerated.